 Check if the file is available at https://yourdomain.com/robots.txt

-Mark the recommendation as done or run the test by clicking the Check again
+Mark the recommendation as done or run the test by clicking Check again

-If Semly generates a recommendation about llms.txt, you can get a ready-made file content.
+If Semly generates a recommendation regarding llms.txt, you can get a ready-made file content.

 In such a recommendation you might see: